 - Transition Assistance Program (TAP) – Regardless of your branch of service, there is a transition assistance program in place designed to assist you with your new journey.
 Surprise!
-Every member of the TAP team is a connection!
+Every member of the TAP team is a connection.
 With a variety of civilian and military occupations, the TAP staffs are a treasure trove of opportunity.
-Perhaps they worked in your future career field or know someone that does: you will find out quickly that every connection you make has some value.
+Perhaps they worked in your future career field or know someone that does.
+You will find out quickly that every connection you make has some value.

-- Job Fairs – Gone are the days of walking up to booths, dropping a resume and hoping for the best.
-Now, recruiters are networking just as much as job seekers!
-Capitalize on the time: if the recruiter has a business card, chances are they have a LinkedIn profile or a Twitter handle or a Facebook page.
-If they do, ask if you can make a connection: while the recruiter might not have a position for you right then and there, they may have one in the future!
+- Job Fairs – Gone are the days of walking up to booths, dropping a résumé and hoping for the best.
+Now, recruiters are networking just as much as job seekers.
+Capitalize on the time—if the recruiter has a business card, chances are they have a LinkedIn profile or a Twitter handle or a Facebook page.
+If they do, ask if you can make a connection.
+While the recruiter might not have a position for you right then and there, they may have one in the future.